mpetersen910/bonds/README.md

 ### Macaulay Duration

-Returned in **years**.
-The weighted average time until cash flows are received.
+Returned in **years** The weighted average time until cash flows are received.
+Calculated in days before conversion to years.

 ### Modified Duration

 Returned in **years**.
 Measures the bond's price sensitivity to interest rate changes.
+Calculated in days before conversion to years.

 ### Portfolio Weighted Duration